 Developing a 1st Ward for Everyone

 The unequal development in our community has led to outsized density in some parts our ward and vacant storefronts in others.
 If we want our economic and community development to truly reflect the needs of our community, we need to make sure that our community grows in a sustainable way so opportunities to thrive are available to everyone.
 As alderman, Daniel will:

 - Increase participation in the zoning process by working with community groups to initiate a 1st Ward zoning process that is democratic, inclusive, and community-driven.

 - Increase the number of zoning change meetings, mandate zoning change signage on site, and offer opportunities for both in person and online commentary on new developments

-- Prioritize locally-owned, minority-owned and women-owned business in the ward through increasing access to the Small Business Improvement Fund, Small Business Loans, and property tax exemptions for affordable commercial rents.
+- Prioritize locally-owned, minority-owned and women-owned business in the ward through increasing access to the Small Business Improvement Fund, TIF Funds, Small Business Loans, and property tax exemptions for affordable commercial rents.

 Justice for All

 Chicago’s public safety policies have too long addressed the symptoms of crime, without addressing its root causes.
 We need to assure that every corner of the ward receives timely and respectful service from the Chicago police, while fully funding the services that make communities more stable, secure, and healthy.
 Daniel will work for policies that create sustainable relationships between Chicago police and residents by:

 - Fighting to pass an ordinance creating truly direct democratic oversight of the Chicago Police Department through the Civilian Office of Police Accountability

 - Pushing for funding and the creation of mentoring, and intervention programs that proactively cut down on violence